Join mark erelli on patreon

 Mark Erelli reminds us to push forward through the fog; because we can’t see a path ahead, doesn’t mean we won’t get to the destination we’re in search of.
 Such as he sings on “Fuel for the Fire,” “You can’t live in fear / But you can use it as fuel for the fire.”

-PRAISE FOR BLINDSIDED
+PRAISE FOR MARK ERELLI

 (Blindsided) soars on the wings of jangly guitars, heartfelt vocals and soulful harmony lines...Yep, that's the sweet spot right there.
 And there's enough of it to make this album matter."